Zakaria Messoudi

 Zakaria Messoudi (born October 30, 1993) is a former professional soccer player who played as a midfielder.
-Born in Morocco, he represented Canada at youth international level.
+Born in Morocco, he represented Canada at the youth international level.

 Club career

 Early career

 Born in Casablanca, Morocco, Messoudi moved to Canada at the age of eight.
 He played his youth soccer with Montreal-Concordia AAA before joining the Montreal Impact Academy in 2010.
 He played with the senior academy team in the Canadian Soccer League's first division during the 2012 season.
 Messoudi would help Montreal clinch a playoff berth by finishing second in the division.
 The academy side would defeat Toronto FC's academy in the quarterfinal.
 In the next round of the postseason, Montreal would defeat the York Region Shooters to qualify for the championship final match.
 He would appear in the championship match, where Toronto Croatia would defeat Montreal.

 Montreal Impact

 On June 4, 2013, it was announced that Messoudi had signed his first professional contract with the Montreal Impact of Major League Soccer.
-In his debut season with the senior team, he played in the league's reserve division where he appeared in 10 matches.
-After the conclusion of the season, Montreal would extend his contract for the 2014 season.
+In his debut season with the senior team, he played in the league's reserve division, where he appeared in 10 matches.
+After the conclusion of the season, Montreal would extend its contract for the 2014 season.

 On March 28, 2014, it was confirmed that Messoudi would join the new expansion North American Soccer League side Ottawa Fury FC for the 2014 season.
 He then made his professional debut in the Canadian Championship against FC Edmonton.
 He came on as a 77th-minute substitute for Oliver Minatel as the match ended 0–0.
-Messoudi would fail to make a league appearance for Ottawa and upon his return to Montreal, his contract option was declined at the end of the 2014 season.
+Messoudi would fail to make a league appearance for Ottawa, and upon his return to Montreal, his contract option was declined at the end of the 2014 season.